 October marks the beginning of fall.
 This means cool nights, colder temperatures, and who can forget, Halloween!
 It is a time for our kids to become two legged monsters, ghouls, superheroes, and princesses, to enjoy friends, trick-or-treating and lots of candy.
 But what about our four legged kids?
 Loud noises, poisonous foods, and hazardous decorations are just a few reasons to keep an eye on your pet over the holiday.
 To insure everyone has a “fiendishly” good time here are suggestions for keeping your pet safe on Halloween.

 Be considerate of your pet if you dress them up in costumes.
-According to the American Pet Products Association, pet owners will spend over $200 million this season on holiday costumes for pets, dressing up almost 11.5% of their furry friends.
-Costumes that limit mobility or visibility for an animal will certainly not make your pet happy.
+According to the American Pet Products Association, pet owners spend over $200 million each season on holiday costumes for pets, dressing up almost 11.5% of their furry friends.
+Costumes that limit mobility or visibility for an animal will certainly not make them happy.
 Depending on your dog’s breed and size, delicate costumes with beads and decorations should be closely monitored to make sure pets do not ingest things that they shouldn’t.

 Costumes are cute, but be careful!
-Let’s face it, everyone loves a cute pet costume but make sure your pet does too!
+Let’s face it, everyone loves a cute pet costume; but does your pet?
 Make sure the costume does not limit their movement, comfort, hearing, sight or ability to breathe, bark or drink.
 Introduce them to the costume at home before Halloween so you can observe their behavior, ensure they are comfortable and be sure the costume does not restrict their movement.

-In all cases, don’t remove your pet’s collar with its ID tag.
+In any case, don’t remove your pet’s collar with its ID tag.
 Make sure your contact information is current for your pet’s microchip just in case a scary moment allows for a dash into the dark.

 Trick or Treating

-Use a non-retractable, traditional leash which will provide more control over your dog’s behavior.
+Use a non-retractable, traditional leash which will provide more control over your dog’s behavior during this exciting time.

 Being responsible with your furry children doesn’t mean they can’t have fun!
 A great idea is to keep your pets treats handy for when they want to indulge as well.
-Pet safety is always important, but especially during spooky times like Halloween!
+Keeping your pet safe during Halloween is always important, but especially when ghouls are about in the night!